Your Credit Score

 12.1 You can get in touch with us by visiting your branch or calling us.
 Details of our telephone numbers are available within Internet Banking, on the website and from our branches.

-13.1 If you have a complaint, please contact us using the details available within Internet Banking, on the website and from our branches.
+13.1 If you have a complaint about Internet Banking, please contact us using the details available within Internet Banking, on our website and from our branches.
 We’ll send you a written acknowledgement within five business days and keep you informed of our progress until your complaint has been resolved.
 We’ll do everything we can to sort out the problem.

 13.2 If you remain dissatisfied, you may be entitled to refer your complaint to the Financial Ombudsman using the contact details below.